karanidenis/Capstone/README.md

 #### 3. Personalization - focus on users with learning disabilities

 >[!IMPORTANT]
 >The project is still under development.
-Both the Model and extension are not fully developed.
+The User experience with the extension is still being optimized.

 ## How to use the Model
 >[!NOTE]